 Snapshots of the family holidays, leisure outings, weddings, and just about every event imaginable was being captured with a Brownie on Eastman Kodak film.
 The name “Brownie” was synonymous with popular photography.
 Over 100 models bearing the Brownie name were produced from the first cardboard box Brownie to the last 110 cartridge Brownie in 1986.

 - Have Fun!

-- Take photographs on Sunday, June 18, 2017 using any Kodak Brownie Camera.
+- Take photographs on any day in February 2018 using any Kodak Brownie Camera.
 This means an original Brownie, a Brownie Hawkeye, a Baby Brownie, an altered flipped-lens Brownie, ANY unaltered or altered Brownie camera.
 If you’ve made a pinhole camera or an instant camera from a Brownie, you can use it!
 Your camera MUST have started life as a Brownie Camera.

 - Process your film or get your film processed, scan it or make prints and scan those.